top of page

 • Acupuncture needling

-• Vaccaria seeds (Wang Bu Liu Xing) taped to the ear for prolonged stimulation
+• Vaccaria seeds taped to the ear for prolonged stimulation

 • Small and smooth

-• Easy to secure to the ear
+• Comfortable on the ear

 • Pain management